-In November 2019, the DOE advised that processing of bid applications and awarding of new service contracts is being held in abeyance specifically in areas under the jurisdiction of the Bangsamaro Autonomous Region in Muslim Mindanao (BARMM) until an Executive Order (EO), currently being drafted by the DOE, is signed by the President.
-The said EO clarifies the extent of BARMM's participation and entitlements from energy contracts within BARMM.
+However, in November 2019, the DOE advised that the processing and awarding of new service contracts in areas under the jurisdiction of the Bangsamaro Autonomous Region in Muslim Mindanao (BARMM) is being held in abeyance until an Executive Order (EO) is signed by the President clarifying the extent of BARMM's participation and entitlements from energy contracts within BARMM.

-The Company has an existing agreement with TPC to acquire a portion of the interest that may be awarded to TPC in the area.
+The Company has an existing agreement with Philodrill to acquire a portion of the interest that may be awarded to Philodrill in the area.